Suburban Eyes Clinic

 You should get regular eye exams throughout your life to make sure your eyes are healthy, even if you can see clearly with or without prescription eyewear.
-At Suburban Eyes Clinic in Evanston, Illinois, ophthalmologist Phillip Wu, MD, and his team provide comprehensive eye exams to test your vision, the fluid pressure in your eyes, and other factors regarding the health of your eyes.
-To book an eye exam for yourself or a loved one, call the office or use the convenient online scheduling tool today.
+At Suburban Eye Clinic in the Ravenswood area of Chicago and Evanston, Illinois, ophthalmologist Phillip Wu, MD, and his team provide comprehensive eye exams to test your vision, the fluid pressure in your eyes, and other factors regarding the health of your eyes.
+To book an eye exam for yourself or a loved one, call the office nearest you or use the convenient online scheduling tool today.

 Catching conditions like these early can help you get the treatment you need to prevent complete vision loss and slow down the rate of your vision’s decline.
 An eye exam also tells you if you have a refractive error, like nearsightedness, farsightedness, or astigmatism.